Introduction to performance tuning for SharePoint Online

 Use a standard user account when checking performance

-A Site Collection Administrator, Site Owner, Editor, or Contributor belong to additional security groups, have additional permissions, and therefore have additional elements that SharePoint loads on a page.
+A Site Collection Administrator, Site Owner, Editor, or Contributor belong to another security groups, have more permissions, and therefore have extra elements that SharePoint loads on a page.

 This is applicable to SharePoint on-premises and SharePoint Online but in an on-premises scenario the differences will not be as easily noticed as in SharePoint Online.

-In order to correctly evaluate how a page will perform for users, you should use a standard user account to avoid loading the authoring controls and additional traffic related to security groups.
+In order to correctly evaluate how a page will perform for users, you should use a standard user account to avoid loading the authoring controls and extra traffic related to security groups.

 Connection categories for performance tuning